-Bay Haven Charter Academy Middle School (School), a component unit of Bay County District School Board (District), was organized in April 2001 as a Florida nonprofit corporation.
-The School was granted a charter from the District to operate a public school, grades 6th through 8th within the school district.
+Bay Haven Charter Academy Elementary School (School), a component unit of Bay County District School Board (District), was organized in April 2001 as a Florida nonprofit corporation.
+The School was granted a charter from the District to operate a public school, grades kindergarten through 5th within the school district.
 The charter expires March 5, 2029.
-The District has the option to terminate the charter before its expiration based on circumstances, as defined in the agreement.
+The District has the option to terminate the charter before its expiration based on circumstances defined in the agreement.